Zay Jones: Jacksonville Jaguars

 Jones playing against the Washington Commanders in 2022.

 On March 16, 2022, Jones signed a three-year, $24 million contract with the Jacksonville Jaguars.
 In Week 15 against the Dallas Cowboys, Jones recorded 109 receiving yards and three touchdowns in the 40–34 victory.
 In the 2022 season, Jones appeared in 16 games and recorded 82 receptions for 823 receiving yards and five receiving touchdowns.
 In the Wild Card Round against the Chargers, he had eight receptions for 74 receiving yards and one touchdown in the 31–30 victory.

 In the 2023 season, Jones appeared in nine games and started seven.
 He finished with 34 receptions for 321 yards and two touchdowns.

 On April 30, 2024, Jones was released by the Jaguars.

 Arizona Cardinals

 On May 13, 2024, Jones signed a one-year contract with the Arizona Cardinals.
 On August 23, Jones was suspended five games for violating NFL's personal conduct policy.
 He appeared in 11 games and had eight receptions for 84 yards.

 On March 11, 2025, Jones re-signed with the Cardinals on a one-year, $4.4 million contract.
-On November 12, he was placed on injured reserve after suffering an arm injury.
+In eight appearances for the team, he recorded 12 receptions for 183 yards.
+On November 10, it was announced that Jones suffered a season-ending torn Achilles in Week 10 against the Seattle Seahawks.
+On November 12, he was placed on injured reserve.

+Houston Texans

+On August 22, 2026, Jones signed with the Houston Texans.
+He was released on August 30.